On the face stratification of the $m=2$ amplituhedron: The face stratification of the amplituhedron

 Given a list $X_1,\ldots,X_r$ of subvarieties of a variety $X$, we can consider the stratification generated by $\{X_1,\ldots,X_r\}$: we repeatedly intersect the subvarieties, breaking the intersections into irreducible components, and repeat.
 For the $n$ positroid divisors of $\Gr(2,n)$, one obtains the positroid stratification \cite{KLS}.

-When $Z$ is generic, a transversality argument shows that the intersection of $\Gr(2,\sp(Z))$ with a positroid variety $\Pi_\M \subset \Gr(2,n)$ will be irreducible (except possibly when the intersection has dimension 0 where it can be checked directly).
+By \cite[Theorem 5.13]{KLS}, the positroid variety $\Pi_\M$ is normal.
+By Kleiman transversality \cite[Remark 7]{Kle}, for a general $Z$ (i.e., for $Z$ a matrix belonging to a dense Zariski-open subset of all matrices), the intersection $\Gr(2,\sp(Z)) \cap \Pi_\M$ is normal, and by the argument in \cite[Remark 3.4.11(1)]{FOV} it is irreducible (except possibly when the intersection has expected dimension 0, in which case it can be checked directly).
 Thus the stratification generated by $\partial_a A_{n,k,2}$ is the stratification in $\Gr(2,\sp(Z))$ induced by intersecting with the positroid stratification of $\Gr(2,n)$.
 For simplicity, we still call this the positroid stratification.

 The semialgebraic faces of $A_{n,k,2}$ are generated by recursively intersecting boundaries of faces of $A_{n,k,2}$ with the various pieces of the positroid stratification.
-(Of course, many such intersections will be empty.).
-By (1), $A_\N$ is Zariski dense in $\Pi_\N \cap \Gr(2,Z)$.
+(Of course, many such intersections will be empty.)
+By (a), $A_\N$ is Zariski dense in $\Pi_\N \cap \Gr(2,Z)$.
 By \eqref{eq:closure2} and the connectedness of $\Pi_{\M,>0}$, the face $A_\N$ is connected.
-Since the only boundaries of $A_{n,k,2}$ are the positroid divisors, $A_\N$ must thus be a connected component of $\oPi_\N \cap \Gr(2,\sp(Z))$, proving (4).
-It also follows that the open strata $A_\N$ are the only candidates for the faces of $A_{n,k,2}$.
+Since the only boundaries of $A_{n,k,2}$ are the positroid divisors, $A_\N$ must thus be a connected component of $\oPi_\N \cap \Gr(2,\sp(Z))$, proving (d).
+It also follows that the strata $\overline{A_\N}$ are the only candidates for the faces of $A_{n,k,2}$.

 Now, since $A_\N$ is a connected component, it is open in $\Pi_\N \cap \Gr(2,\sp(Z))$, and it must be contained in the interior of $\overline{A_\N}$.
 On the other hand, it follows from \cref{prop:boundarysign} that $\bigcup_{\N' < \N} A_{\N'}$ must belong to the boundary of $A_\N$.
-Statements (2) and (3) follow.
+Statements (b) and (c) follow.
 We conclude by induction on $c(\N)$ that each $\overline{A_\N}$ is part of the semialgebraic face stratification of $A_{n,k,2}$, proving the last statement. \end{proof}